samunruh86/bluehaven/admin/email_templates/outreach.md

 ```
 Subject: Fast-Track Partnership for [PRODUCT_LINE]

-Hi [FIRST_NAME],
+Hi [C_FNAME],

-I’m a long-time fan of [PRODUCT_LINE] and would like to bring it into our catalog at [YOUR_COMPANY].
+I’m a long-time fan of [PRODUCT_LINE] and would like to bring it into our catalog at [U_COMPANY].
 We manage [Enter yearly revenue] in annual sales and have allocation ready for a $15K opening PO this month.

 I’ve attached our initial PO draft and a quick audit outlining keyword, review, and creative opportunities that could grow your sales 20%+ in the next two quarters.